Identification, Images, & Information

 Biography:

-I have been studying and collecting all kinds of insects off and on for well over 50 years, with a special interest in the Lepidoptera and Coleoptera orders.
-I have an Associates Degree in biology and have taken several college level courses in entomology, but I never finished and got my degree.
-I am retired now (from a totally different line of work) and for several years my focus has been on the small to medium sized moths in my area that I mostly overlooked for decades.
+I have been collecting and studying insects off and on for well over 50 years, with a special interest in the Lepidoptera and Coleoptera orders.
+I have an Associates Degree in biology and have taken several senior college level courses in entomology, but I never finished and got my degree.
+I am retired now (from a totally different career) and for several years my focus has been on the many small to very small moth species in my area that I mostly overlooked for decades.

-I have a respectably sized collection of both indigenous and exotic species of mostly butterflies, moths, and beetles – with my primary interest being on the large, colorful, and ornate species.
-I either collected or reared all of the indigenous species myself, and purchased the exotic ones from various sources online – as dried adults which I relaxed and mounted, or as ova which I reared.
+I have a respectably sized collection of both indigenous and exotic species of mostly butterflies, moths, and beetles – with my primary focus being on the large, colorful, and ornate species – which I have made arrangements to donate to a major university here in the southeast at some point.
+I collected or reared all of the indigenous species myself, and purchased the exotic ones from various sources – either as dried adults which I relaxed and mounted, or as ova which I reared.

-In addition to insects, throughout most of my life I was an avid hunter, fisherman, and general naturalist.
-I also spent a good deal of time studying herpetology, and at one point had quite a few “pet” snakes.
-I also enjoy photographing insects, spiders and their relatives, and herps.
+In addition to collecting insects, throughout most of my life I have been an avid deer hunter, fisherman, and general naturalist and outdoorsman.
+I have also spent a good deal of time studying herpetology, and at one point, when I was much younger, had quite a collection of snakes and lizards.
+These days I enjoy photographing and collecting insects at lights, or simply taking slow walks through the woods with my camera shooting anything of interest.

-It is my expectation that in participating here at BugGuide.net I stand to learn far more than I will be able to contribute.
-But, I will do what I can.
+It is my expectation that in participating here at BugGuide.net I stand to learn far more than I will be able to contribute – but, I will assist in any way I can.

 “I am glad I will not be young in a future without wilderness.” - Aldo Leopold